daniel-thompson/vim-theme-for-zed/README.md

 License
 -------

+This theme combines contributions under MIT and LGPL-2.1 and, to qualify for inclusion in the Zed extensions repository must be licensed under a narrow set of licenses (Apache-2.0, BSD-3-Clause, GPL-3.0-only, GPL-3.0-or-later or MIT).
+Given the licenses of the includes files, the work as a whole is made available on a GPL-3.0-or-later license.

+In more detail:

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](LICENSE.md) as published by the Free Software Foundation, either version 3 of the